phoeniX-Digital-Design/phoeniX/README.md

 </div>

-## Result
+## Results
 <div align="justify">

-The code has been crafted to enable the utilization of the processor as a synthesizable and implementable soft-core on Xilinx FPGA devices.
-The synthesis and implementation of the phoeniX processor was done using Synopsys Design Compiler, by the `NanGate 45nm` CMOS technology.
+The RTL has been crafted to enable the utilization of the processor as an implementable soft-core on Xilinx FPGA devices.
+The synthesis and implementation of the phoeniX processor was done using Synopsys Design Compiler, by the `NanGate 45nm` CMOS.
 By adhering the timing requirements, the processor can achieve a performance level of **500 - 620MHz**, enabling efficient execution of instructions and supporting the desired operational specifications in embedded processors.

 ![phoeniX_45nm_Layout](https://github.com/phoeniX-Digital-Design/phoeniX/blob/main/Synthesis/DesignCompiler_NanGate45/layout_image/phoeniX_RV32IEM_layout_45nm.png)